pekrau/Chysl/docs/schema_defs.md

 ## chart_or_include

-In-line chart specification, or location (file of web resource) to read the chart specification from.
+Inline chart specification, or location (file of web resource) to read the chart specification from.

 - Alternative 1: Read the chart specification (YAML) from the URI reference.
   - *type*: mapping